CDL A Job Type

 • Money is strictly for truck parking infrastructure

-“When drivers finish their shift or take a federally mandated rest break, they shouldn’t have to worry about where to park.
-Chronic underinvestment has created safety risks for drivers and the public.”
+"When drivers finish their shift or take a federally mandated rest break, they shouldn’t have to worry about where to park.
+Chronic underinvestment has created safety risks for drivers and the public." — Chris Spear, CEO, ATA

 The legislation also formally establishes the requirement that commercial truck drivers must be proficient in English, turning a previous executive order into federal law.

-• Reduced risk of tickets and violations
+• Reduced risk of tickets and parking violations

-• Better compliance with HOS rules
+• Better compliance with HOS rules and rest mandates

-• Improved road safety for everyone
+• Improved safety for both professional drivers and the public

 Made on